sourcegraph/handbook/content/engineering/distribution/recurring_processes.md

 * It is *every* Distribution teammate's responsibility to understand the team's priorities and propose the work that aligns with these priorities.
-* It is the project lead's responsibility to ensure (1) the tracking issue is the right set of things to work on and (2) every team member is bought into the outcome of planning.
+* It is the engineering manager's responsibility to ensure (1) the tracking issue is the right set of things to work on and (2) every team member is bought into the outcome of planning.
 How active a role you take in planning should depend on your read of the team at the start of planning.
 Common pitfalls are being too passive or too dictatorial.
 Too passive means we aren't necessarily working on the right things.
 Too dictatorial means people aren't bought into what we're working on.
 Avoid both of these.
-Keep in mind that no one (including you) has a monopoly on useful knowledge and context, but also that the project lead exists for a reason.
+Keep in mind that no one (including you) has a monopoly on useful knowledge and context, but also that the engineering manager exists for a reason.

 ### Retrospective